 Learn a better way to Implement Population Health Strategies

-Go deeper into the topic of population health collaboration with the new exciting book, Solving Population Health Problems through Collaboration, where Insightformation founder and President, Bill Barberg, joined more than 50 population health experts as co-authors.
-Bill's chapter offers six steps to developing and implementing a collaborative community strategy that will help you achieve the most successful and beneficial impact throughout your community.
+Go deeper into the topic of population health collaboration with the exciting new book, Solving Population Health Problems through Collaboration, where InsightFormation founder and President, Bill Barberg, was sought out to author the chapter titled "Implementing Population Health Strategies".
+Bill offers six steps which cover developing and implementing a collaborative community strategy to achieve the most successful and beneficial impact throughout your community.

-Our starter guide helps you more strategically address the population health issues affecting your community.
+See our starter guide based on Bill's work, linked below, to help you strategically address the population health issues affecting your community.

 STEPHANIE BAILEY, MD MSHSA, PAST PRESIDENT OF NACCHO AND PAST CHIEF OF PUBLIC HEALTH PRACTICE FOR THE CDC